draenan/rmit-named-zonegen/README.md

 Infoblox-based DNS servers, so we needed to spin up a secondary DNS server at our Internet provider that would serve the zones while the Infoblox grid was offline.
-This script was created as a Proof of Concept for the benefit of the people invoved in order to ease the process of generating named.conf entries for the new server.
+This script was created as a Proof of Concept for the benefit of the people involved in order to ease the process of generating named.conf entries for the new server.

 Essentially it queries the Infoblox API for a list of zones that the Grid is